posit-dev/positron/test/smoke/README.md

 _You may see errors in test files before you run this builder step once, as it's looking for types in the not-yet-existing build artifacts._

+## Test Project

+Before any of the tests start executing the test framework clones down the [QA Content Examples](https://github.com/posit-dev/qa-example-content) repo.
+This repo contains R and Python files that are run by the automated tests and also includes data files (such as Excel, SQLite, & parquet) that support the test scripts.
+If you make additions to QA Content Examples for a test, please be sure that the data files are free to use in a public repository.

 ## Running tests

 Once you have the build watcher running you can run the smoke tests with the debug action `Launch Smoke Test`.
 (It's near the bottom of the debug dropdown.)